kroonen/kroonen-ca/README.md

 ## Future Plans

 - [ ] Add more interactive experiments in CS and AI.
 - [ ] Expand the blog with regular posts on tech trends and personal insights.
-(Open-WebUI)
 - [x] Implement a project portfolio section.

 ## Contact